Gremlins: Animatronic Gremlin Head

 Screen Matching the Hero Animatronic Head

-Of the remaining Gremlins props (not including mogwai), almost all that survived were the "butt puppets" similar to the other 3/4 Gremlin in our collection.
-So when I saw wires coming out of the back of this head and clear lens-like objects in front of his eye, I knew he was incredibly special.
+Of the surviving Gremlins props (excluding Mogwai), most are “butt puppets” like the other ¾-scale Gremlin already in our collection.
+So when I noticed wires protruding from the back of this head and lens-like components embedded in front of his eyes, I knew this piece was something truly special.

 Tooth Gap and Mouth - It sounds funny to use a tooth pattern as an identifiable feature, but this Gremlin seems to be missing a top left tooth.
 All the Gremlins used the same teeth, so if there's something missing or jutting out, that helps us in the quest.
 Strangely this Gremlin also seems to have teeth too big for his mouth.
 There could have been a point in early production when all the kinks hadn't been worked out and the mouth foam shrunk more than expected, thus the teeth jut out more than in other puppets.
 Subtle, but it's an identifiable feature to look out for.